 Intended Audience and Reading Suggestions

 The intended users of this product include students, and the instructor of the EGR101 course.
-This document contains information on product functionality, requirements, standards and regulations given by the current EGR101 instructor.
+This document contains information on product functionality, requirements, standards, and regulations given by the current EGR101 instructor.
 Section 2 describes the intent of the project.
 Section 3 describes the technical aspect most pertinent to the other software developers maintaining or enhancing the project.
 Section 4 and 5 describe the features and standards the project follows and should be of interest to instructors interested in understanding the scope of this tool.

 Along with reading this document, the references outlined in section 1.5 are important to know for the proper operation and testing of the project.